andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-07-29-Huge-productivity-gains.md

 **Morning**, immediately after waking up[^1]
 * At least one pomodoro doing the most important task

-Before breaking for any less productive activities like eating, reddit or email checking:
+Before breaking for any less productive activities like eating, Reddit or email checking:
 * Dance to at least one track[^2], immediately followed by
 * Meditate for at least 10 minutes